ZupIT/beagle-docs/content/en/docs/Get Started/Creating a project from scratch/Case Android/Design System with Beagle Android.md

 If you have any trouble on making this configuration, check out [**how to use When.**](https://kotlinlang.org/docs/reference/control-flow.html#when-expression)
 {{% /alert %}}

-   3. Inform the `"styles"` names we referenced on backend \(BFF\) and the style created on Android, programmatically connecting them.
+   3. Inform the `"styles"` names referenced on backend \(BFF\) and the one created on Android, programmatically connecting them.

   4. On _**else**_ , we should list the `default` style we created.
 Follow the example on the image below: